The Ultimate Guide

 You can shift your focus to any of your other fingers and the same phenomenon continues.

-This simple exercises illustrates how your eyes move through one of my very large wild horse prints.
+This simple exercises illustrates how your eyes move through one of my very large silver gelatin prints.

 It is impossible to have this experience looking at small digital images on a computer or phone.
 You need to be in front of the large prints.

-I purposely create black and white images because by removing color, your mind processing the horses in a way that is unique and impossible if the prints were in color.
+I purposely create black and white images because by removing color, your mind processes subjects in a way that is unique and impossible if the prints were in color.

 SILVER GELATIN HISTORY